-Jürgen Ploog (München, 1935) is a German writer who used to work as an airline pilot for 33 years.
-Transience and the crossing of borders has since been part of his existence and writings.
+Jürgen Ploog (1935-2020) was a German writer who used to work as an airline pilot for 33 years.
+Transience and the crossing of borders were integral his existence and writings.
 Ploog’s early literary output gravitated naturally to the cut-up method that William Burroughs and Brion Gysin popularised in the 1960s.
 His early experiments at cut-ups were published in the satirical magazine ‘Der Metzger’ and in the German Beat magazine ‘Gasolin 23’, which Ploog founded in 1971 with Carl Weissner and Jörg Fauser.
-Since then that technique has remained an essential component of Ploog’s prose, at first prominently present – like in his hardcore cut-up novels ‘Cola-Hinterland’ (1969) and ‘Die Fickmaschine’ (1970) – and later subdued and overlain by loose episodical structures.
+Since then that technique remained an essential component of Ploog’s prose, at first prominently present – like in his hardcore cut-up novels ‘Cola-Hinterland’ (1969) and ‘Die Fickmaschine’ (1970) – and later subdued and overlain by loose episodical structures.
 ‘Pacific Boulevard’ (1977) and ‘Nächte in Amnesien’ (1980) are examples of those later logbook-like works.

 Following the example of William Burroughs, Ploog used a portable tape recorder to record, edit and cut up material, which he collected during his transcontinental flights between 1971 and 1976.
 The material on the LP ‘Tapes von unterwegs 1971-1976’ that Moloko + and 90% Wasser released in 2015 is a selection of Ploog’s hallucinatory tape cut-ups by Robert Schalinski.
 The LP has Ploog’s ‘Partitur des Unterwegs’ (2015) printed on the outer and inner sleeve to complete this cut-up adventure into the crevices and manholes of language.